-- Recital programs and repertoire lists from undergraduate study and professional work. - A performance audition at BYU (preferred) or a recording of the senior recital or equivalent performance
+- Recital programs and repertoire lists from undergraduate study and professional work. - A performance audition at BYU (preferred) or a recording of the senior recital or equivalent performance (repertoire required varies by area)

 The intent of this specialization is to prepare students with outstanding performance potential to be competitive in performance and teaching careers and be advocates for the arts in their communities.